Expanding Distribution Centres: Premier Farnell - Case Study

 According to Premier Farnell, the Total Logistics' solution took into account the lowest cost based on the mix of space, productivity, capital expenditure and operational efficiency.
 It also allowed flexibility to allow for day-to-day changes, unplanned operations and future possible variations to throughput and configuration - all achieved without significant additional capital investment and allowing for the planned growth strategy.

-One specifically important feature of the solution was the conveyor system: the data analysis revealed a high level of single line and single zone orders in the Premier Farnell order profile.
+A one specifically important feature of the solution was the conveyor system: the data analysis revealed a high level of single line and single zone orders in the Premier Farnell order profile.
 This meant that significant efficiency gains could be achieved by improving the current batching process.
 This was incorporated into the final design by developing a zoned picking system linked by the conveyor.

 To maximise benefits, the conveyor had to be as seamless as possible and simple to operate.
 In addition, it had to cope easily with volume variations, imbalances and breakdowns and by incorporating multiple entry and exit routes, downtime was minimised and no control point was required.
 Innovatively, orders could be launched at any point along the conveyor.